How iAcademy Works

 Entrance Requirements: All students must demonstrate the necessary course pre-requisites in order to ensure the appropriate academic placement and to access advanced placement courses.
 A copy of the DNPE home school card, and/or a transcript is required when enrolling from a homeschool.
 Students must have a history of good attendance, no discipline problems, and be on grade level at the time of enrollment.
 Furthermore, it is expected that the student have his/her own email address, and that interested families have systems in place to ensure student support.

-Application Process & Deadline: FALL 2019 enrollment is CLOSED for grades 6th-12 at this time.
+Application Process & Deadline: FALL 2019 enrollment is CLOSED for grades 6-12 at this time.
 Interested families should call and schedule an interview with the principal for potential enrollment for Spring 2020.
-704-978-2791 An enrollment packet will be provided if admission is offered.
+Call the main office at 704-978-2791.
+An enrollment packet will be provided if admission is offered.
 Only complete enrollment packets will be considered.
 Enrollment closes based on availability of courses, which varies.
 In general, high and middle school students must be enrolled prior to the beginning of a new semester.Elementary iAcademy candidates have a more flexible timeline, and should discuss the ideal enrollment date with the iAcademy staff.

 Current ISS students interested in applying must schedule a conference with their school’s principal to discuss their educational needs and academic options at their current school.
 If the traditional high school is unable to meet the students’ specific academic needs, families should schedule an appointment with the iAcademy principal.
 If approved to attend the iAcademy, students must maintain passing grades.
 Failure to do so will result in a transfer back to your school of residence at the end of the semester.